 - Try not to take things personally

 Daily uncertainties may put a strain on the dynamics between you, your colleagues, administrators and students, but it probably isn’t personal.
-Do what you can to address what needs to be addressed in order to avoid letting anger and frustrations build up, and then move forward, keeping in mind that you can’t please all of the people all of the time.
-As mentioned above, we’re all on a learning curve and we’re all in this together.
+Do what you can to address what needs to be addressed in order to avoid letting anger and frustrations build up, and then move forward, keeping in mind that you can’t please everybody all of the time.

 - Limit “grass is greener” thinking

-Especially during these uncertain times, it can be easy to find ourselves longing for another time—a time when things seemed simpler—or wishing for changes in the future that may or may not come.
-Do your best to stay in the present and deal with what is happening, here and now.
+It can be easy to find ourselves longing for another time—a time when things seemed simpler—or wishing for changes in the future that may or may not come.
+Do your best to stay in the present and deal with what is happening here and now.
 (You’ll find more tips on mindfulness and staying in the present below.)

 - Avoid fixating on worries and overwhelming thoughts